-For as long as I can remember, I’ve been into adventures.
+I think I was drawn to vagatending, because for as long as I can remember, I’ve been into adventures.
 I’ve always found the unknown intriguing, different ways of doing things interesting, and learning new skills entertaining.
-But unfortunately, modern day society doesn’t encourage us to live adventurous lifestyles…
+But unfortunately, modern day society doesn’t encourage us to live adventurous lifestyles.

 Basically, Vagabonding goes something like this, you take an extended period of time out from your normal life – six weeks, four months, two years – to travel the world on your own terms.
 You can travel for as long as you like, however you like, wherever you like, and with whoever you like, as long as you’re doing it your way.